24/7 VALENCIA: 1. Can you tell us something about your upbringing?

 I got to know him long before I recorded with him, as I became friends with his wife when I moved to live in Madrid and we lived in the same barrio.
 So, it was like a neighbourly friendship before we started making music together and the collaboration is still going to this day.
 Javier Limón produced and played on ‘La Rosa Blanca’ which I feel is perhaps my most representative album… and the one I most identify with.

-In recent months, I have already released two singles produced by Javier Limón.
+I have already released two singles produced by Javier Limón.
 They are ‘Somos Gitanos’ & ‘Palpitando.’
-The plan will probably be to release an album of our most recent recordings later in the year.
+The plan will probably be to release an album of our most recent recordings.
 It will be a mixture of traditional flamenco but will also have some fusion elements.
 Javier is also working at Berklee College of Music in Boston, so he’s always learning something new about music!

 8. Can you tell us more about your musical influences?